bekk/bekk-christmas/post/javascript/operators.md

 ## What's Yet to Come

 Those of you who have been following this Christmas calendar since December 1st have already read about the *logical assignment operator* a couple of days ago.
 You haven't?
-Then have a look at the [article about this and otnerh new features in ES2021](LINK TO ARTICLE)!
+Then have a look at the [article about this and other new features in ES2021](https://javascript.christmas/2020/7)!

 This is however not the final operator that will be added.
 We were writing about the [*pipeline operator*](https://javascript.christmas/2018/12) exactly two years ago while it was still a stage 1 proposal.
-And guess what, it still is.
+And guess what, it still is!
 Things take time in the JavaScript world, but one day it will make your life as a JavaScript developer a little bit easier!

-But this is not the last operator to be added.
-Exactly two years ago we wrote about the "pipeline operator" when it was a stage 1 proposal.
-Well, it still is.

-If you want to learn more about all the other 44 operators in JavaScript, you should have a look at this amazing [Operator Lookup](https://joshwcomeau.com/operator-lookup/).
+This article sums up two of the 46 operators in Javascript.
+If you want to learn more about the remaining 44, you should have a look at this amazing [Operator Lookup](https://joshwcomeau.com/operator-lookup/).